shreyash1505/RideSharing/README.md

   - It would take a couple of minutes to set up the server.
   - You can view the server at "Localhost:8989"

+### Mysql Connector installation
+  - download the mysql-connector.exe file provided
+  - Install it following the steps in the installation window **note: requires python.exe path is added to system paths**

 ### Pip Installations
+  - **python.exe should be added to system path**
   - Numpy Command: **python -m pip install numpy**
   - NetworkX Command: **python -m pip install networkx==1.10**
   - Json Command: **python -m pip install json**